 Why do U.S. Navy SEALs figure so prominently in our national consciousness?
 There are numerous reasons, but one word sums up our fascination succinctly: forbearance.
 A SEAL’s ability to endure pain and suffering is legendary.
-They’re chosen because their nature is such that they’d literally rather die than quit anything.
-It’s an adamantine, diamond-like willpower.
+They’re chosen because the nature of SEALs is such that they’d literally rather die than quit anything.
+It’s an adamantine (also adamantium), diamond-like willpower.

-And that is why, now that we’ve recently discovered where these silent warriors hide, they’ve become our favorite superheroes.
+And that is why, since roughly 1990 when “Navy SEALS” (starring Charlie Sheen) debuted, they’ve become our favorite superheroes.
 We want to put them under a microscope and see if we can figure out how to get a little of that heroism to rub off on ourselves.

 Operation Red Wings

-Basically, four SEALs go out on an op to take out a head-lopping Taliban leader, and they get surprised by some goatherds in the Hindu Kush mountain range.
+Basically, four SEALs attempt to take out a head-lopping Taliban leader and get surprised by goatherds in the Hindu Kush mountain range.
 Heeding (with much agonized deliberation) the rules of engagement, they decide to let the goatherds go.

-The goatherds, meanwhile, flee down the mountain and immediately alert the Taliban.
+The goatherds, naturally, have fled down the mountain and immediately alert the Taliban.
 Soon it’s a four-against-a-hundred, SEALs-Taliban firefight, which takes an entire hour of the movie.

-During this time, more SEALs pile into helicopters for the rescue, one of which is lit up with the enemy’s rocket-propelled grenade.
+During this time, more SEALs pile into helicopters for the rescue, one of which is destroyed by an enemy rocket-propelled grenade.

-Not as exclusively as, but similar to, the all-active-duty-SEAL cast of “Act of Valor,” “Lone Survivor” uses real SEAL instructors and sneaks Marcus Luttrell himself in there, and gives him a line.
+Not as exclusively as, but similar to, the all-active-duty-SEAL cast of “Act of Valor,” “Lone Survivor” uses real SEAL instructors and sneaks Marcus Luttrell himself in there, and gives him a line to say.

-Mark Wahlberg did a SEAL-like training to prepare.
-“Lone Survivor” is as authentic as it gets, and this is probably as embedded in a special operations firefight as any of us civilians will ever get.
+Mark Wahlberg did SEAL-like training to prepare.
+“Lone Survivor” is as authentic as Hollywood SEAL-ness gets.
+And this is probably as embedded in a special operations firefight as any of us civilians will ever get.

-The most mind-boggling is the all-or-nothing retreat technique of flinging oneself willy-nilly off 40-foot cliffs, and body slamming and cart wheeling downhill to escape enemy fire.
+The most mind-boggling is the all-or-nothing retreat technique of flinging oneself willy-nilly off 40-foot cliffs, and body slamming and cartwheeling downhill to escape enemy fire.
 Teeth shatter, bones break.
 SEAL response?
 “That sucked.”
-Tough guys.
-You have no idea.

 Navy Recruitment Ad?

-“Act of Valor” could easily be viewed as glowing Navy propaganda, but “Lone Survivor” equally so.
-Put the recent “Captain Phillips” in with this crowd too, since it features SEALs prominently.
+“Act of Valor” could easily be viewed as glowing Navy propaganda, and “Lone Survivor” equally so.
+Put “Captain Phillips” in with this crowd too, since it features SEALs prominently.

 That is, the SEAL-like quality of never-quit willpower.
 As applied to, say, turning the other cheek.
 Compassion backed by mental toughness.
-Outer warrior becoming inner warrior.
-Warrior-soldiers becoming warrior-monks; swords to plowshares.
+Outer warrior becoming inner warrior, warrior-soldiers becoming warrior-monks; swords to plowshares.
 But that’s for seekers on the path of enlightenment.

 Director: Peter Berg